crossminer/scava-docs/docs/index.md

 The developers guide is dedicated to who peoples which went to extend the capability of the platform or integrate external tools by the intermediary of the public REST API.

 ## [SCAVA Contributors Guide](contributers-guide/index.md)
-All the stuff related to the architecture of the platform which could be useful for projects members and external open sources contributors.
+The SCAVA Contributors guide containes all the material related to the architecture of the platform which could be useful for projects members and external open sources contributors.

 ## [Other Documentation](others/index.md)
 Documentation which must be migrated on one of the platfomrs guides